-With 25 years of experience we are the foremost experts in providing molecular products and services for leukemia and lymphoma testing.
+With over 25 years of experience we are the foremost experts in providing molecular products and services for oncologic testing.
 We offer dedicated support in design and development, manufacturing, software and bioinformatics, technical support, quality assurance, and global regulatory affairs.